mariohernandez/mariohernandezio/src/blog/drupal-and-storybook.md

 That's it!
 Notice that all we are doing is consuming the code we've written in each of the files inside the Card directory.
 Storybook in combination with the extensions we've installed are doing all the heavy lifting.

 I'd like to mention that there are different ways in which the code above can be written and still have the same result.
-I tried a couple of other formats in an effort to make the code easier to read and ultimately landed on the above.
+We tried a couple of other formats in an effort to make the code easier to read and ultimately landed on the above.

-For a more complete example of the Card component, I've created a simple demo project.
+For a more complete example of the Card component, I've created a simple demo project.{id=repolink}

-[Grab the code](https://github.com/mariohernandez/storybook){.button .button--reverse target=_blank rel=noopener}
+[Download the code](https://github.com/mariohernandez/storybook){.button .button--reverse target=_blank rel=noopener}

 ## In closing